prabhakk-mw/matlab-integration-for-jupyter/README.md

 ```bash
 docker run -it --rm -v /usr/local/MATLAB/R2022b:/opt/matlab:ro -p 8888:8888 ghcr.io/mathworks-ref-arch/matlab-integration-for-jupyter/jupyter-mounted-matlab-notebook:R2022b
 ```

+## Different Versions of OS or Python

+To build on older versions of Ubuntu or Python, update the base image used in the Dockerfile with the tags presented in the [jupyter/docker-stacks *(GitHub)*](https://github.com/jupyter/docker-stacks?tab=readme-ov-file#using-old-images) page.

+For example, the [jupyter/docker-stacks *(GitHub)*](https://github.com/jupyter/docker-stacks?tab=readme-ov-file#using-old-images) page lists `4d70cf8da953` as the tag for an image with `Python 3.10` on `Ubuntu 22.04`.

+To build and image with this base layer, update this [line](https://github.com/mathworks-ref-arch/matlab-integration-for-jupyter/blob/main/Dockerfile#L64) in the Dockerfile to `FROM quay.io/jupyter/base-notebook:4d70cf8da953`.

+This might be useful if your workflow depends on older versions of Python.
+For example the MATLAB Engine for Python only supports Python 3.11 from R2023b.

+MATLAB releases older than R2023b would require an older versions of Python, and you could use the approach above to build an image with the desired python version.
+See [python compatibility for MATLAB Engine for Python](https://mathworks.com/support/requirements/python-compatibility.html) for more information.

 ## Support & Feedback
 If you encounter a technical issue or have an enhancement request.